50 Questions to Get to Know Yourself Better

 - How is your relationship with money?

-- What do you believe is possible for your life?
+- What do you believe is possible in your life?

 - Who is your greatest role model?